August 2016 by Kristen Auerbach

 Has your shelter struggled to achieve live outcomes for dogs who display common behavioral challenges like kennel stress, barrier reactivity and fear-based aggression?
 Would you like to turn that situation around and achieve permanent live outcomes for more than 90% of them?

 A behavioral foster study in Fairfax County, Virginia, did just that over a two-year period by placing 52 medium and large dogs at risk of euthanasia for behavioral reasons in foster homes.

 Whether you're a volunteer, rescuer or shelter worker, you'll be surprised at the study findings when researchers followed up with these dogs' adopters six to eighteen months after their adoption.
 The study results will change your thinking on behavioral assessments and show you how to push the limits of fostering in order to save more lives.

 Join us for Innovative Fostering: Saving More Dogs with Behavioral Challenges.
-The on-demand version is now available, just register to watch the free webcast below.

 Attendees will learn:

 - How to save dogs that display behavioral challenges in a kennel environment.